-Meghan Markle Wears Givenchy to Princess Eugenie's Royal Wedding
+Meghan Markle Perfects Duchess Style in Givenchy at Princess Eugenie's Wedding

 Meghan Markle is stunning at Princess Eugenie's wedding in Givenchy.

 It comes of no surprise that Prince Harry's wife would chose to wear the designer.
 For her own wedding, her beautiful bridal look came courtesy of British designer Claire Weight Keller on behalf the French luxury fashion house.
-And, of course, her look made a impact on the world.
+And, her look made a impact on the world.

-Now that she's a royal and now invited to the celebratory event, she kept it safe in a navy blue ensemble from the designer, complete by a coat and matching fascinator.
+Now that she's a royal and a VIP guest, she kept it safe in a navy blue ensemble from the designer, complete by a coat and matching fascinator.
+Then, she added navy blue pumps—a pair of shoes that she and Kate Middleton love—Pippa Small Jewelry and a blue clutch.

+Overall, it's safe to say that the American-born royal's style is the perfect ensemble for a wedding guest—safe, stunning and designer.